runbuggyinc/api-docs-src/shippers/guides/PlacingAuthorizedOrders.md

 ## Retrieving the Authorized Dealer
 The first step is the retrieve the Company information for whom you will be placing the Order.
-This is necessary in order to get their ID to use in the following steps.
+This is necessary in order to get the Company ID to use in the following steps.

 There are 2 options for retrieving an Authorized Company:
 1. [Retrieve a list](https://runbuggy.docs.stoplight.io/reference/companies/companies/getcompaniesthatauthorizedcompanyusingget) of all Companies for whom you are Authorized.